Mamba-ZJP/deepfashion2-kps-agg-81/README.md

 # Aggregation and Finetuning for Clothes Landmark Detection

-__[WIP] Code release is still in preparation, stay tuned.__
+**This is a code repo of https://github.com/lzhbrian/deepfashion2-kps-agg-finetune**.
+But the original repo said the "__[WIP] Code release is still in preparation, stay tuned.__" Thus, this repo fix some problems in the original repo and can be ran .
+More details can be found in the orginal repo.

 __1st place solution__ for [__CVPR 2020 DeepFashion2 Clothes Landmark Detection Track__](https://competitions.codalab.org/competitions/22966).

-This repo contains code for the keypoints detector.
-The object detection part is not contained.
+This repo contains code for the keypoints detector on [**Deepfashion2**](https://github.com/switchablenorms/DeepFashion2).
+(The object detection part is not contained.)

 <img src="res/cmp.png" width="50%">

+**In summary, this repo uses HRNet to detect the lankmarks of different clothes.**

 ## Prerequisite

 ### Install

-* install HRNet dependencies as in [HRNet/HRNet-Human-Pose-Estimation](https://github.com/HRNet/HRNet-Human-Pose-Estimation), then
+* install HRNet dependencies as in [HRNet/HRNet-Human-Pose-Estimation](https://github.com/HRNet/HRNet-Human-Pose-Estimation)
+    ```
+    cd HRNet-Human-Pose-Estimation/lib
+    pip install -r requirements.txt
+    ```

+    then install nms dependencies

     ```
     cd HRNet-Human-Pose-Estimation/lib